 - Shift your mindset from gaining customers to gaining data for the first period of time

 - Test and optimise to improve quality score, this will stretch your budget

-Google Adwords/PPC is an excellent way to invest in advertising.
+Google Ads/PPC is an excellent way to invest in advertising.
 Keep in mind certain key factors and give your account time to generate the data you need.
 This will help optimise your marketing and will enable you to keep your strategies at the cutting edge of your industry.